-The Dance Sessions is not just a dance intensive, but rather a gathering of close friends with history dating back decades that has evolved into a loving family.
-From its start to the present, The Dance Sessions has gone under different titles and seen some of its attendees turn into faculty, but its intention of establishing a sanctuary to preserve, explore and share the art of dance has never floundered.
+Summer Dance Sessions is not just a dance intensive, but rather a gathering of close friends with history dating back decades that has evolved into a loving family.
+From its start to the present, "SDS", as it's lovingly called, has gone under different titles and seen some of its attendees turn into faculty, but its intention of establishing a sanctuary to preserve, explore and share the art of dance has never floundered.

 Chris Jacobsen, co-founder of The Dance Sessions, grew up in San Francisco, California dancing alongside faculty members Brooke Pierotti and Monique Smith at the San Francisco School of the Arts.
 The friendship that the three dancers shared became sibling-like and the trio’s unending support toward one another motivated them to take chances and move forward with their dance careers in inspiring ways.
 In 1999, Chris created The Dance Company of San Francisco, heavily supported by his ‘sisters,’ Brooke and Monique.

 As time passed, Chris, Brooke, and Monique all entered the dance competition circuit where networking began and new friendships blossomed.
 Brooke met Sonya Tayeh, before her days choreographing for FOX’s So You Think You Can Dance, and introduced her to Chris.
 While a friendship was instant, there also lingered a spark for partnership and soon after their initial meeting, Sonya moved out to San Francisco to work closely with Chris’ company.
 During the early 2000’s, the company thrived and included a wide variety of phenomenal dancers, including Melody Lacayanga (now a Dance Sessions faculty member).